tcorbat/B2B-tec/week 2/exercise/README.md

 * Domain Model to Code

 ## Transfer your B2B-tec Domain Model into Java Code.
+The goal of this exercise is repeating UML Class Diagram and it’s relation to program code.
+Review the most important aspects of UML Class Diagram Syntax, described in Larman Chapter 7 “UML Class Diagrams”.

-* Create either a new empty eclipse Java project or use the provided template placed in the week 2 directory.
+* Create a new empty Java project with eclipse.
-	The provided solution also contains Unit Tests to test the logic within our domain.

-* If you’re familiar with OOD concepts, transform your Domain Model into program code.
+* If you are familiar with OOD concepts, transform your Domain Model into program code.
-	* Create a software class diagram (OOD) by applying GRASP principles according Domain Model.
+	* Create a software class diagram (OOD) according to the Domain Model by applying the major GRASP principles:
+		* Information Expert
+		* Low Coupling
+		* High Cohesion
+		* (we will learn how to apply other GRASP patterns during the next lession)
 	* Compare your solution with the provided software class diagram.
-	* Write down the code according your diagram.
+	* Write down the code according to your diagram and requirements.
-* Otherwise, you may use the provided software class diagram and transfer it into code.
+* Otherwise, you may use the [provided software class diagram](https://moodle.hsr.ch/pluginfile.php/98120/mod_folder/content/0/VL02%20OOD-Domain_Class_Diagram.png?forcedownload=1) and transfer it into code.
+	* Write down the code according this diagram and requirements.
+* Answer the following questions:
-	* What are the differences between Domain Model and software class diagram?
+	* What are the differences between the Domain Model and a software class diagram?
+	* Which part of program code is not visible in the Domain Model?
+* The provided solution also contains Unit Tests to test the logic within our domain.
+	* A quick guide how to download and work with eclipse and the provided solution is illustrated in the [Practices document on Moodle](https://moodle.hsr.ch/pluginfile.php/98118/mod_folder/content/0/Practices_1.0.pdf?forcedownload=1).

 ## Solution